SRKads1998/EDS223-HW1/README.md

 The data used for this analysis was sourced from the following public Google Drive, and is derived from the EJ_Screen data links included above:

 <https://drive.google.com/file/d/1nG6Nj1bXfzQFOVMO8Km3eNy4SWu1YcIQ/view>

-## References and License

-All data was collected from the following website: